 Capability to install RF amplifier 1 (AG, RP)

-To adhere to the TIARA funding body requirements and schedule the first RF amplifier currently being tested at the Daresbury laboratory must be installed into the MICE hall and operation verified by ****.
+To adhere to the TIARA project requirements and schedule the first RF amplifier currently being tested at the Daresbury laboratory must be installed into the MICE hall and operation verified by September 2013.
 This is a requirement to gain further funding for the remainder of the RF amplifiers, a further three units.